We are proud to announce that IMC 2019 is again able to support conference attendance by students with travel grants.

-A letter from your advisor (or a faculty contact if you do not have an advisor), which should:
+A letter (max.
+1 page) from your advisor (or a faculty contact if you do not have an advisor), which should:

 - confirm the applicant’s good standing in the institution;

-- explain why the applicant would benefit from attending IMC as well as how he/she could contribute to the conference; and
+- explain why the applicant would benefit from attending IMC as well as how they could contribute to the conference; and

 - explain the current funding status and why the applicant is in need of the travel grant.

 Submit your application as a single PDF file at https://imc19travelgrants.hotcrp.com.